RTRFM: History

 The station that would eventually become RTRFM started at the University of Western Australia.
 It was started on 1 April 1977, broadcasting with the callsign 6UWA.
 Shortly afterwards, Murdoch University got involved and the station's callsign was changed to 6UVS.

-On 26 November 1990, the UWA Senate decided to close the radio station down and transmission was terminated that night.
-6UVS was off the air for six months while negotiations between the University, volunteers at the station, and the Australian Broadcasting Authority were carried out.
-A public hearing was held, and it was determined that Universities Radio Ltd. (a joint company of UWA and Murdoch University) could become Arts Radio Ltd. with the callsign of 6RTR.
-The station remained based at UWA.
-Murdoch remained involved through the program Murdoch Magazine (later to become Morning Magazine and now The Mag).
+On 26 November 1990, the University of Western Australia Senate decided to close the radio station down and transmission was terminated that night.
+6UVS was off the air for six months while negotiations between the university, volunteers at the station, and the Australian Broadcasting Authority were carried out.
+A public hearing was held, and it was determined that Universities Radio Ltd. (a joint company of University of Western Australia and Murdoch University) could become Arts Radio Ltd. with the callsign of 6RTR.
+The station remained based at the University of Western Australia, but independent of the University.
+Murdoch University remained involved through the program Murdoch Magazine (later to become Morning Magazine and now The Mag).

 In 2005, RTRFM moved from its old home in the Sanders Building at the University of Western Australia to its own premises on Beaufort Street in Mount Lawley, which is where it is located today.
 In 2017, RTRFM celebrated its fortieth anniversary with an exhibition at the State Library, a birthday celebration Neon Picnic, a donor drive and a concert at the Perth Concert Hall in November.

+The station has won multiple awards including the 2025 Tony Staley Award for Excellence in Community Broadcasting, and a 2025 Webby Winner for Best Website - Music.